dotnet/dotnet-docker/samples/aspnetapp/deploy-container-to-aci.md

 az container create --name aspnetapp --image richlander.azurecr.io/aspnetapp --resource-group richlander-containers --ip-address public
 ```

+You must specify `--os-type Windows` for Windows images.

 You will be asked for your password.
 Write or paste it in.

+## Running the Image

 The last step -- `az container show` -- will need to be repeated until `provisioningState` moves to `Succeeded`.